-We approached Holly Black, an award-winning national newspaper journalist, to provide her opinion on the importance of understanding your attitude to risk.
+Award-winning national newspaper journalist Holly Black on the importance of understanding your attitude to risk

 Determining your risk appetite for each of your pots of money is a crucial part of the investment journey and will have a major bearing on your experience over the years; you may want to take a different approach depending on when you need the money, for example taking a high risk approach to your retirement savings if you have longer to wait for retirement.